 A new era of process control

-Also, the industrial processes of food and beverages will benefit more and more in the future from next generation smart sensor platforms.
-The future measurement opportunities are definitely related into moisture control, food ingredient measurements, ethanol concentration in alcoholic beverages, end-point analysis of pharmaceutical processes, and many more.
+Also, the industrial processes of food and beverages will benefit more and more in the future from the next generation smart sensor platforms.
+The future measurement opportunities are definitely related to moisture control, food ingredient measurements, ethanol concentration in alcoholic beverages, end-point analysis of pharmaceutical processes, and many more.
 The role of advanced machine learning algorithms will expand the opportunities to predictive maintenance, where the operator won’t need to know every specific concentration, but monitor the income and outcome flows in processes that may indicate some problems in the process tools.
 The list of opportunities is endless, and based on current knowledge, it is easy to say that the development will be faster than we can even imagine.

 Digitalization will be the key driving factor of future factory concepts.
 Industry 4.0 is going to change the landscape of all production-based industries.
 It is obvious that there is a gap to be filled with smart sensors to generate real-time material information.
 By combining new affordable sensors and cloud-computing algorithms, many existing manufacturing problems can be solved.
 Based on the extensive PwC market survey, where 2000+ companies were interviewed, the majority of companies (72%) would like to achieve an advanced level in digitalization.